Machian Gravity: Confronting Galaxy Cluster Mass Profiles: A theoretical background of galaxy clusters

 \subsection{Calculating $\beta$, $r_c$ and $\rho_0$}

 Intracluster gas (ICG) is trapped and heated to $10^7 \-- 10^8$K in the cluster gravitational potential.
 Thermal bremsstrahlung emission from this ICG makes clusters luminous X-ray sources.
 The main constituents of the ICG are the Hydrogen and Helium, where a good approximation of the number densities is $n_{He} = n_H / 10$.
-Due to the high temperature the gas can be considered completely ionized and mean molecular weight including the electrons
+Due to the high temperature the gas can be considered completely ionized and mean molecular weight of the gas including the electrons is given by

 where $Z$ is the atomic number and $w_Z$ the the relative weight e.g., $w_2 =0.1$ and $w_Z=0$ for $Z>2$.
 This gives $\mu \approx 0.61$ and $\rho(r) \approx 1.17n_e m_p$.
 Therefore, the electron number density should also follow the relation